ubaldot/defrecs/README.md

 # How to use?

-Everything looks very complex, but in reality it is not.

-Every example comes with a `README.md` file that explains what the system is supposed to and how it is implemented.

-The best is to directly look at the examples and modify them at your will.
+The best is to copy an example and adjust based on your need.
 The process is fairly easy:

+1. Open the `.ioc` file with CubeMX and adjust your hardware configuration.
-1. You setup your firmware with CubeMX.
-Generate the `Makefile` from there: in the Section `Project Manager - Project - Toolchain/IDE` select `Makefile`,
+Generate the `Makefile` from there: in the Section `Project Manager - Project
+- Toolchain/IDE` select `Makefile`,
 2. Adjust the `Makefile` to include your tools path and the source and include paths.
 3. Adjust the platform layer components located in the `platform` folder,
-4. Develop and connect your components in the `application folder`,
+4. Develop and connect your components in the `application folder`, through publish/subscribe functions,
-5. Schedule them from the `application_setup.c` file,
+5. Schedule the components in the `application_setup.c` file,
-6. Adjust the code for handling interrupts, if any
+6. Adjust the code for handling interrupts, if any.

-Here are some general guidelines:
+Here are some general guidelines on how to design your application:

 1. Start your project by adjusting the platform components.
 Don't forget to initialize them and to schedule them from the `application_setup.c` file.